PlanB-Network/bitcoin-educational-content/tutorials/wallet/blixt/en.md

 Is time to move on, testing other features and options to open LN channels.

 Now, let’s open another channel with another node peer.
-Blixt community put togheter [a list of good nodes to start using with Blixt.](https://github.com/hsjoberg/blixt-wallet/issues/1033)
+Blixt community put together [a list of good nodes to start using with Blixt.](https://github.com/hsjoberg/blixt-wallet/issues/1033)

 ### Procedure to open a normal unannounced (private) LN channel in your Blixt mobile node